Vets Exposed to Agent Orange are at a Higher Risk of Cancer

 - Lockbourne/Rickenbacker Air Force Base in Ohio, 1969 to 1986 (906th and 907th Tactical Air Groups or 355th and 356th Tactical Airlift Squadrons)

 - Westover Air Force Base in Massachusetts, 1972 to 1982 (731st Tactical Air Squadron and 74th Aeromedical Evacuation Squadron, or 901st Organizational Maintenance Squadron)

 - Pittsburgh International Airport in Pennsylvania, 1972 to 1982 (758th Airlift Squadron)

 How to file a disability claim for Agent Orange exposure

 All claims for VA disability benefits begin in the same way, whether Agent Orange-related or not.
 If you have a current injury or illness that is connected to your military service (began during your time of service, was made worse during your service, or appeared after your service but was connected to your active-duty service), you can submit an Application for Disability Compensation with the VA along with supporting documentation, such as medical records and other evidence supporting both your condition and the connection to your military service.

-With respect to Agent Orange-related claims, you will need to provide evidence of both medical records showing the existence of an Agent Orange-related medical condition, and military records showing your exposure to Agent Orange.
+For Agent Orange-related claims, you will need to provide evidence of both medical records showing the existence of an Agent Orange-related medical condition and military records showing your exposure to Agent Orange.

-If the VA rejects your claim, or gives you a disability rating that you believe is too low, you have the right to appeal the case and may be an optimum time to talk with a VA disability claims attorney to evaluate your options.
+If the VA rejects your claim or gives you a disability rating that you believe is too low, you have the right to appeal the case.
+It may now be an optimum time to talk with a VA disability claims attorney to evaluate your options.

 Get a consultation now

-Veterans Law Group has been handling veterans disability claims for the past 25 years, and our job is to acquire and assemble the information the VA needs to easily grant your appeal.
+Veterans Law Group has been handling veterans’ disability claims for the past 25 years.
+Our job is to acquire and assemble the information the VA needs to easily grant your appeal.
 We collect reports, develop strategies, and make your best arguments to the VA on appeal.
 Contact us today for a free evaluation of your case.